cashapp/redwood/README.md

 with little performance penalty.

-### Why Not React Native?

-React Native is compelling.
-But we've read about [difficulties integrating it][react_native_airbnb] into an existing application and team.

 **Redwood is a library, not a framework.** It is designed to be adopted incrementally, and to be low-risk to integrate in an existing Android project.
 Using Redwood in an iOS or web application is riskier!
 We've had good experiences with [Kotlin Multiplatform Mobile][kmm], and